Bachelor of Science in Nursing Admission Requirements

 - Indicate nursing as the first academic interest on the application for admission.

-Complete the questions specific to nursing applicants within your online application to the University of Mount Union.
-If you have submitted your Mount Union application already, but did not complete the nursing related questions OR if you are a current Mount Union student, please complete the supplemental application.
+- Complete the questions specific to nursing applicants within your online application to the University of Mount Union.

 Two letters of Recommendation.
 At least one recommendation must speak to your qualities, ability, preparation, or interest in nursing.
 Letters must be sent directly to the Mount Union Office of Admission by the application deadline.

 University of Mount Union